netdata/netdata/REDISTRIBUTED.md

 netdata redistributes the following third-party software.
-We have decided to redistribute all these, instead of using them through a CDN, to allow netdata to work in cases where Internet connectivity is not available.
+We have decided to redistribute all these, instead of using them through a CDN, to allow Netdata to work in cases where Internet connectivity is not available.

 - [Dygraphs](http://dygraphs.com/)